 - Is there a strong opening and escalating tension that inevitably leads to a climax and resolution?

 - Is the plot in your NaNoWriMo novel believable?

 You may have to make some difficult choices here.
 Problems with plot often require the most extensive re-writes.
-You may have to start your story at another scene or you may have to rewrite your ending.
+You may have to start your story at another scene, or you may have to rewrite your ending.
 You may even have to add or delete scenes and characters.

 Fill in this sentence: My NaNoWriMo novel is about _________.

 If you can't explain what your novel is about in one sentence, you might want to examine whether you actually have a theme.
-Keep in mind that theme does not mean plot points; theme is what your manuscript is about.
+Keep in mind that theme does not mean plot points; theme is what your book is about.

 Your NaNoWriMo novel can be about anything: love, life, death, revenge, or friendship.
 The possibilities are endless.
 Once you've established the theme, the whole process of revising becomes much easier because you are able to determine what belongs thematically and what doesn't.

 The Latin term for "know thyself" is "nosce te ipsum," and while it usually refers to personal introspection, the phrase is also applicable to revision.
 In order to revise your NaNoWriMo novel effectively, you should know your own writing well enough that you are able to anticipate problems.

 For example, in my writing, one thing I need to look out for is that my characters are always looking at someone or something:

 Steve glanced around the pub.
 "I don't see her."